RHC-STP-OSSM/GitOps-OSSM/openshift-servicemesh/README.md

     For example, setting the value to 10 means to sample 0.1% of traces, setting the value to 500 samples 5% of traces, and a setting of 10000 samples 100% of traces.

 ![](sampling.png)

+## Multitenant deployment model

+  - A namespace can only be included in a single mesh, and multiple meshes can be installed in a single OpenShift cluster.
+  - Control plane is used to configure communication between services in the mesh.
+  - OSSM supports “soft multitenancy”, where there is one control plane and one mesh per tenant, and there can be multiple independent control planes within the cluster.
+  - Multitenant deployments specify the projects that can access the Service Mesh and isolate the Service Mesh from other control plane instances.
+  - The cluster administrator gets control and visibility across all the Istio control planes, while the tenant administrator only gets control over their specific Service Mesh, Kiali, and Jaeger instances.
+  - You can grant a team permission to deploy its workloads only to a given namespace or set of namespaces.
+If granted the "mesh-user" role by the service mesh administrator, users can create a ServiceMeshMember resource to add namespaces to the ServiceMeshMemberRoll.

 ## References